Basic concepts and definitions

 Comparative research methodologies

-The TPS Paradigm provides elaborated methodologies for identifying
+The TPS Paradigm provides elaborated methodologies to identify

 individual-specificity in momentary and fluctuating phenomena, such as